mhndaz/Wazuh-Based-SIEM/README.md

 C:\Users\User2\AppData\Local\Temp\...\DismHost.exe
 Dropped executable
 In user Temp directory
-Not its usual system path
+it's not its usual system path
-# Why this combination matters

-On its own:

-cleanmgr.exe → fine
-DismHost.exe → fine

-Together in this context:

-❗ unexpected parent-child relationship
-❗ unexpected file location

 **That mismatch is the detection signal**